-Excuse the spiked hair, but at least the
+24 Excuse the spiked hair, but at least the25 purple was growing out by that point.
+There's no purple in this one.
+But, it was when I put that -- excuse the '80s 1 2 hairstyle.
+Eqg whites worked really well for spiking.
+It was when I looked at that photo and 3 another one of her with her hair all done up that I got --4 5 I looked like my mother.
+And, that was only, like, two years ago that I discovered that.
+And, I'm going to be 6 turning 50 in 11 days, and it was two years ago that I 7 8 learned that I looked like her.
+When I read the terms of reference for the 9 murdered and missing, and they were wanting suggestions, I 10 11 had to think about it because I grew up knowing shame, whether or not it was from being a foster kid, from being 12 sexually abused, abused emotionally, mentally, that despite 13

-purple was growing out by that point.
-There's no purple in
+14 my father having married a native woman, he still had us 15 deny our heritage.

-1 this one.
-But, it was when I put that excuse the '80s 2 hairstyle.
-Egg whites worked really well for spiking.
-3 It was when I looked at that photo and 4 another one of her with her hair all done up that I got 5 I looked like my mother.
-And, that was only, like, two 6 years ago that I discovered that.
-And, I'm going to be 7 turning 50 in 11 days, and it was two years ago that I 8 learned that I looked like her.
-9 When I read the terms of reference for the 10 murdered and missing, and they were wanting suggestions, I 11 had to think about it because I grew up knowing shame, 12 whether or not it was from being a foster kid, from being 13 sexually abused, abused emotionally, mentally, that despite 14 my father having married a native woman, he still had us 15 deny our heritage.
-16 He said it was to protect us and he didn't 17 want to expose us to racism or prejudice, but we did 18 anyways.
-And, my father and I used to have a couple of 19 blow-out fights about this, because I told him one day, I 20 looked him straight in the eye and I said, "I learned that 21 from you."
-22 And, of course, you know, hell kind of 23 rained down that day, because I dared point the Mills' 24 finger back at him and said that I learned prejudice and racism about who I was from him.
-He was an Oblate and that's how he met my mother.
+He said it was to protect us and he didn't want to expose us to racism or prejudice, but we did anyways.
+And, my father and I used to have a couple of blow-out fights about this, because I told him one day, I looked him straight in the eye and I said, "I learned that from you."

-That was still the impact of residential schooling, the thought process that he still had.
-He could sometimes be a violent man, verbally and emotionally abusive, which I witnessed as a baby towards my mother.
-She was with him for about six years, and I believe her subsequent choices of men in life was a result of residential schooling, being taught it was okay to be abused, to live with shame and be okay to be less than.
+And, of course, you know, hell kind of rained down that day, because I dared point the Mills' finger back at him and said that I learned prejudice and racism about who I was from him.
+He was an Oblate and

-So, what do we do now to end the cycle of abuse, the throwaway mentality that society has towards our First Nation people?
-And, being a Justice of the Peace and being able to travel, like I said, into some of these smaller communities has been a true blessing to me, because I get to see with pride what is happening and the steps that people are making to overcome the generational abuse.
+1 that's how he met my mother.

-It's a slow process.
-It crawls at times, it may be appearing to go backwards, but we are moving forward and we are getting stronger.
-The roots of our community are getting stronger because the women are stepping forward to say, "No more."
+2 That was still the impact of residential schooling, the thought process that he still had.
+He could 3 sometimes be a violent man, verbally and emotionally 4 abusive, which I witnessed as a baby towards my mother.
+5 She was with him for about six years, and I believe her 6 7 subsequent choices of men in life was a result of residential schooling, being taught it was okay to be 8 abused, to live with shame and be okay to be less than.
+9 So, what do we do now to end the cycle of 10 abuse, the throwaway mentality that society has towards our 11 First Nation people?
+And, being a Justice of the Peace and 12 being able to travel, like I said, into some of these 13 14 smaller communities has been a true blessing to me, because I get to see with pride what is happening and the steps 15 that people are making to overcome the generational abuse.
+16 17 It's a slow process.
+It crawls at times, it may be appearing to go backwards, but we are moving forward 18 and we are getting stronger.
+The roots of our community 19 20 are getting stronger because the women are stepping forward to say, "No more."
+21 So, my suggestions with the RCMP and other 22 police agencies is education, cultural training.
+And when 23 police agencies as hard hitting as they did with regards to residential schooling and the Indian.

-So, my suggestions with the RCMP and other police agencies is education, cultural training.
-And when I say cultural training, I don't mean a day.
-I don't mean a week.
-I mean indoctrination, indoctrination into these police agencies as hard hitting as they did with regards to residential schooling and the Indian.
+25 a week.
+I mean indoctrination, indoctrination into these

-In relation to Mary Anne Mills
+I say cultural training, I don't mean a day.
+I don't mean